KatherineMichel/the-global-united-methodist-church-reimagined/research-sprint/software-and-mobile-eating-the-world,-global-reorganization-notes.md

-# Software and Mobile Eating the World, Global Reorganization
+# Software and Mobile Eating the World, Global Reorganization Notes

 ## Software is Eating the World
 [Marc Andreessen](https://twitter.com/pmarca) famously explained his theory of [Why Software Is Eating The World](http://online.wsj.com/article/SB10001424053111903480904576512250915629460.html) in the Wall Street Journal in 2011.